cloojure/modern-cljs/tut16.md

 ```

 Less the 400K, included the `cljs.test` lib and the tests themselves.
-And you still have to zip the file.
-Not so bad.
+And we haven't even compressed the file via gzip yet.
+Not bad!

-To proceed with the next step, stop the `boot` process.
+Before proceeding with the next step, stop the `boot` process.

 ## Test Namespaces

-We expressly left the `-n, --namespace NAMESPACE` option as the latest
+We expressly left the `-n, --namespace NAMESPACE` option as the last
-to be treated.
+to be examined.
 This option occurs in both the `test` task, specific
-for CLJ, and the `test-cljs` task, specific for CLJS.
+to CLJ, and the `test-cljs` task, specific to CLJS.

-Let's see again the help for both the `test` and the `test-cljs`
+Let's review the help text for both the `test` and the `test-cljs` tasks:
-tasks:

 ```bash
 boot test -h